syncfusion-content/ej2-angular-docs/ej2-angular/pdfviewer/how-to/get-base-string-of-the-loaded-document.md

 ---
 layout: post
-title: Get base string of the loaded document in Angular Pdfviewer component | Syncfusion
+title: Get Base string of loaded document in Angular Pdfviewer | Syncfusion
 description: Learn here all about Get base string of the loaded document in Syncfusion Angular Pdfviewer component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Get base string of the loaded document